jhqtok/ExperimentFramework/docs/user-guide/timeout-enforcement.md

 # Timeout Enforcement

-Timeout enforcement prevents slow trials from degrading system performance by limiting how long a trial can execute before either throwing an exception or falling back to a default implementation.
+Timeout enforcement prevents slow conditions from degrading system performance by limiting how long a condition can execute before either throwing an exception or falling back to a control implementation.

 ## Overview

-When a trial takes longer than the configured timeout, the framework can:
+When a condition takes longer than the configured timeout, the framework can:

 1. **Throw Exception**: Fail fast with a `TimeoutException`
-2. **Fallback to Default**: Automatically redirect to the default trial
+2. **Fallback to Control**: Automatically redirect to the control condition

 This is particularly useful when:
 - Testing new external APIs or services that may be slow